Software

 Vivaldi

-I use Vivaldi for PWAs due to Firefox's poor support for them, I wrote more about this here
+I use Vivaldi for all PWAs due to Firefox's poor support for them, I wrote more about this here.

 App stores/distribution